 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the S Kilbourn Ave / W Adams St neighborhood in Chicago are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 91.2% of U.S. neighborhoods.
-With 14.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 59.1% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 91.4% of U.S. neighborhoods.
+In addition, 8.9% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 52.8% of America's neighborhoods.

-In the S Kilbourn Ave / W Adams St neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Puerto Rican (2.0%).
+In the S Kilbourn Ave / W Adams St neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (22.3%).
+There are also a number of people of African ancestry (22.3%), and residents who report Puerto Rican roots (2.6%).